Rhnzo12/affiliateXchange2.0/README_AUTHENTICATION.md

-# CreatorLink Authentication System Documentation
+# AffiliateXchange Authentication System Documentation

 Welcome!
-This directory contains comprehensive documentation about the CreatorLink authentication system.
+This directory contains comprehensive documentation about the AffiliateXchange authentication system.
 Use this index to navigate through the documentation.

 ## Quick Start - Choose Your Entry Point